KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

   * Albedo's E cast and E Blossom trigger Crystallize only once when they are within 1s. - [YouTube](https://youtu.be/mmeOsWplHms)
   * Ningguang's NA and E both trigger Crystallize when they are 1s apart from each other. - [YouTube](https://youtu.be/iefXbzTAyzM)
   * Ningguang's NA and E trigger Crystallize only once when they are within 1s. - [YouTube](https://youtu.be/5EMMlZNFAFM)
 * GCD is shared across different characters.
-Here Ningguang procs Albedo's Blossom vs 2U Pyro, only 1 Crystallize occured. - [YouTube](https://youtu.be/x_64sntdO-g)
+Here Ningguang procs Albedo's Blossom vs 2U Pyro, only 1 Crystallize occurred. - [YouTube](https://youtu.be/x_64sntdO-g)
 * GCD is not shared across different targets.
-Here Albedo succesfully triggers Crystallize on each of the 3 hilichurls. - [YouTube](https://youtu.be/S1GSVLXmGus)
+Here Albedo successfully triggers Crystallize on each of the 3 hilichurls. - [YouTube](https://youtu.be/S1GSVLXmGus)
 * GCD for the duration of the cooldown may disable the hit counter for standard ICD.
 Here Ningguang uses 3 Normal attacks (6 hits total) and trigger Crystallize only once on the first attack. - [YouTube](https://youtu.be/6nRXYxMkC_Y)
 * GCD is shared across different elements.
-Here Albedo triggers Pyro and Hydro Crystallize one after another (<1s), only 1 Crystallize occured. - [YouTube](https://youtu.be/M4XJPag4CNI)
+Here Albedo triggers Pyro and Hydro Crystallize one after another (<1s), only 1 Crystallize occurred. - [YouTube](https://youtu.be/M4XJPag4CNI)

 **Significance:**
 Understanding how Crystallize works.